Eliterav3n/Heartbeats/README.md

 #Insert document here#

 ~ How many programmers does it take to change a light bulb?
-None – It’s a hardware problem ~
+None – It’s a hardware problem. ~